CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

 ## Task 3: Test your agent

-**Objective:** In this task, you’ll interact with the agent in the Foundry playground to query information from its knowledge base and guide it through creating an expense claim.
+In this task, you’ll interact with the agent in the Foundry playground to query information from its knowledge base and guide it through creating an expense claim.
 You’ll provide step-by-step details, including a description, amount, and date, and then download and review the generated expense claim file.

 1. In the playground chat box, type the prompt **`What's the maximum I can claim for meals?`(1)** and click on **Add and run (2)** icon.

     ![](../Images/l8t3p1(1).png)

-    >**Note:** Click on **X** to close the **Thread details** pop up window.
+    >**Note:** If the **Thread details** pop-up window appears.
+Click on **X** to close.

 1. Review the agent’s response, which should be based on the information from the expenses policy document you added to the agent’s knowledge.